Judith Landing Historic District

 "A recreation area located between Winifred and Big Sandy, Montana today, this place has a long history of early exploration.
 It was placed on the National Register of Historic Places as a Historic District in 1975.
 Among the many events identified within this Historic District are a Corps of Discovery campsite, May 28, 1805; Fort Chardon Trading Post, 1844–1845; Isaac Stevens 1855 Lame Bull Treaty; Camp Cooke (first military post in Montana), 1866–1870; PN Cable Ferry, 1880–1908.
 On the south side of the river at Judith Landing, the entire river bottom was once part of a large, open-range cattle spread founded by T.C.
 Power, merchant prince of Fort Benton, and John Norris, who managed the ranch for the company.
 Today, the recreation area provides a campground and is a common take-out point for many boaters along the Missouri River."

 There is a Judith Landing Recreation Area in Montana.

+In January 2025, a 109.43-acre parcel within the historic district became Judith Landing State Park.